 We have scholarships available including two scholarships for First Nations candidates up to $63,854 per year.

-Eligible MWRC students in Masters of Research or Doctoral (PhD) studies are enrolled through the College of Nursing and Midwifery at Charles Darwin University.
+Eligible MWRC students in Masters of Research or Doctoral (PhD) studies are enrolled through the Faculty of Health at Charles Darwin University.

 The full list of MWRC Supervisors can be found on the Molly Wardaguga Research Centre site.

 The Indigenous Birthing in an Urban Setting Study